 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 There are many reasons why people choose to see me for private counselling.
 It doesn't have to be a big problem, anything that matters to you or you would like to discuss can be shared.
-I genuinely believe that talking things through can really help.
-Most people at some time in their lives experience difficulties or problems and feel things just aren't as they hoped they would be.
+Most people at some time in their lives experience difficulties or feel things just aren't as they hoped they would be.
 It is often difficult to speak to those closest to you.
-Family and friends may have their own views about your concerns and find it difficult to accept your perspective.
+Family and friends may have their own views and find it difficult to accept your perspective.

 My role is to create a supportive space where you can explore your feelings and ultimately